ConorCorp/ConorCorp.github.io/content/posts/website-in-10-minutes-for-programmers/index.md

 ## 2. Clone the `<username>.github.io` repo locally
 {{< figure src="images/clone-github.png" width="600px" caption="Example of the created GitHub repo and url to clone it." >}}

-Pull the repo down locally with SSH or HTTPS.
+Pull the repo down locally with SSH or HTTPS link.
+Use HTTPS if you haven't set up SSH.
 ```base
 git clone git@github.com:<username>/<username>.github.io.git
 ```